Tourism pressure on Fraser Island (K'gari)

 Increased tourism in the Fraser Island (K’gari) World Heritage Area is acting as a driver for a number of threats.

 Increasing tourist numbers and associated vehicles and infrastructure impacts, while localised, can be intensive around iconic sites, specifically causing:

 - localised ecological and evolutionary impacts (criterion xi).

 Pollution and siltation to aquatic areas, particularly the perched lakes and streams, has been raised as impacting on World Heritage values (partially those associated with criterion ix and the evolution of vertebrates and invertebrates).
-Impacts would be constrained in scale and extent to the high use visitor sites.
-Water quality monitoring indicates no significant impacts.

-This threat is considered low.
+This threat is considered ‘moderate’.